SeanoNET/RoomTempMQTTConsumer/README.md

     dbsql:
 ```

-Start stack with `docker-compose up --build`
+Start the stack with `docker-compose up --build`

-## Running on Swarm
+## Running Stack in Production on Swarm

-Init swarm with `docker swarm init` and create a `docker-compose.yml` see [Running in Docker Compose](#running-in-docker-compose)

-`docker stack deploy --compose-file docker-compose.yml roomtempstack`
+For running in production see [RoomTempStack](https://github.com/SeanoNET/RoomTempStack)

 ## MQTT device

-To send data to this consumer see [RoomTempDevice-MQTT](https://github.com/SeanoNET/RoomTempDevice-MQTT)
+To send data to this consumer see [RoomTempDevice-MQTT](https://github.com/SeanoNET/RoomTempDevice-MQTT) or you can test with [MQTT Explorer](http://mqtt-explorer.com/)